1480: Birth of Lucretia Borgia, daughter of Pope Alexander VI.

 1924: The first crossword puzzle book is published by Simon & Schuster.

 1927: Chiang Kai-shek forms anti-government in China.

 1934: The first washateria (laundromat) opens in Fort Worth, Texas.
-On the same day, Adolf Hitler appoints Joachom von Robbentrop Ambassador for Disarmament.
+On the same day, Adolf Hitler appoints Joachom von Robbentrop as Ambassador for Disarmament.

-1949: The Republic of Ireland withdraws from the Commonwealth.
+1949: The Republic of Ireland withdraws from the commonwealth.

 1954: Colonel Gamal Abdal Nasser seizes power and becomes Prime Minister of Egypt.